-CCC 2050 Costume Cutting and Construction (3-3-0 hrs)
+CCC 2050 Costume Cutting and Construction I (3-3-0 hrs)

 Students in this course research and practice cutting and construction techniques specific to women's period costume undergarments for the arts and entertainment industry.
-Undergarments produced in this course are from a selected historical period and form the foundation for projects in Couture for Stage CCC 2160.
+Undergarments produced in this course are from a selected historical period and form the foundation for projects in Costume Cutting and Construction II CCC 2160.